 Do you have an interest in information technology?
 Are you a self-starter that is committed to learning new technologies and techniques?
 Do you have good problem-solving skills, communicate effectively and believe in a team dynamic?
 If this sounds like you, you may have a job waiting for you as a network administrator.
 As a new career, network administration can provide you with job security, interesting and challenging work, as well as a better income.
 Florida Technical College (FTC) offers an associate degree program in network administration, including wireless technology, which you can complete in less than two years.

 Quality #2: Specialized technical job skills.
-Your future employer wants to see that you have certain specialized skills right from the start, in addition to being willing to learn more over time.
-With the network administration degree from FTC, you can prove you have those job skills.
-Not only does this program teach you all the basics of network design, administration and configuration, it also provides you with the skills needed to work with a variety of network hardware and wireless technology.
-It is important to reiterate this during a job interview as your network administration supervisor will want to have confidence in you to take on these specialized technical job skills.
+Your future employer wants to see that you have certain specialized qualities and skills right from the start, in addition to being willing to learn more over time.
+With the network administration degree from Florida Technical College, you can prove you have those job skills.
+Not only does this program teach you all the basics of network design, administration and configuration, it also provides you with the qualities and skills needed to work with a variety of network hardware and wireless technology.
+It is important to reiterate this during a job interview as your network administration supervisor will want to have confidence in you to take on these specialized technical job qualities and skills.

 Quality #4: Being self-motivated.
 The work of a network administrator and related fields is highly independent.
 To be able to work on your own and take charge of your daily responsibilities without a lot of oversight is liberating and empowering, but it also requires self-motivation.
 You won’t always have someone looking over your shoulder, telling you what to do next.
 Employers want to see that you can be self-motivated and get your work done without being shadowed.
 If you are a self-starter and can work autonomously, then a job as a network administrator may be the right career path for you.